Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 In the wake of World War II, decolonization and the Cold War reshaped urbanization processes around the planet.1 The untangling of Western European empires opened newly independent countries to resources and expertise beyond the West.
 Many leaders in Africa and Asia exploited the rivalry between the United States and the Soviet Union by turning to socialist states for assistance in diverse projects of economic modernization, social development, and state-building.

-Housing was often central to the agreements which governments of newly independent states signed with socialist countries, including the Soviet Union, its Eastern European satellites such as Bulgaria, East Germany, Hungary, Poland, and Romania, as well as countries that pursued socialisms distinct from the Soviet model, among them Yugoslavia and China.
-This architectural mobilization resulted in new residential areas built in Afghanistan, Algeria, Angola, Chile, Cuba, Egypt, Ethiopia, Ghana, India, Iran, Iraq, Libya, Mongolia, Nigeria, Sudan, Syria, Tanzania, Vietnam, Zambia, and elsewhere.
-Designed and constructed in collaboration with local partners, these projects made use of a variety of resources from socialist countries, among them the work of architects, design institutes and contractors, as well as building materials and machines, construction material industries including factories of concrete panels, type designs of residential buildings, urban standards of social facilities, master plans of cities and regions, nation-wide housing policies, educational curricula, and research projects focused on vernacular structures and their evolving ways of use.
+Housing was often central to the agreements that governments of newly independent states signed with socialist countries, including the Soviet Union and its Eastern European satellites, such as Bulgaria, East Germany, Hungary, Poland, and Romania, as well as countries that pursued socialisms distinct from the Soviet model, among them Yugoslavia and China.
+This architectural mobilization resulted in new residential areas in Afghanistan, Algeria, Angola, Chile, Cuba, Egypt, Ethiopia, Ghana, India, Iran, Iraq, Libya, Mongolia, Nigeria, Sudan, Syria, Tanzania, Vietnam, Zambia, and elsewhere.
+Designed and constructed in collaboration with local partners, these projects made use of a variety of resources from socialist countries, among them the work of architects, design institutes and contractors, as well as building materials and machines, construction materials including concrete panels, type designs of residential buildings, urban standards of social facilities, master plans of cities and regions, nation-wide housing policies, educational curricula, and research projects focused on vernacular structures and their evolving forms of use.

-Scholars in the Global North have largely ignored these processes and tend to explain urbanization on a world-wide scale as a result of the colonial encounter between Western Europe and the globalization of capital.2 I propose, however, an alternative history of housing after World War II, one centered on “global socialism,” or various and sometimes contradictory visions of cooperation, solidarity, and development practiced by the “Second” and “Third” worlds.3 Such a history requires one to pay less attention to battles of representations between ideological systems—how housing across Cold War divides has been predominantly described by architectural historians—and more to the political economy of architectural mobility from socialist countries.
+Scholars in the Global North have largely ignored these processes and tend to attribute urbanization on a world-wide scale to the colonial ambitions of Western Europe and the globalization of capital.2 I propose, however, an alternative history of housing after World War II, one centered on “global socialism,” or on various and sometimes contradictory visions of cooperation, solidarity, and development practiced by the “Second” and “Third” worlds.3 Such a history requires one pay less attention to battles of representation between ideological systems—as housing across Cold War divides has typically been described by architectural historians—and more to the political economy of architectural mobility in socialist countries.

 Julio Deán, Teresa Baeza, Magaly López, Orlando Cárdenas, Eduardo Rodríguez, and Edmundo Azze, housing neighborhood José Martí, Santiago de Cuba, Cuba, 1964–1967.
 Photo courtesy of Erica Morawski, 2013.